user00000001/Tesra/docs/specifications/native_contract/governancenotify.md

 #### UnAuthorizeForPeer

-* Usage: Cancel the authorize ont to a candidate node
+* Usage: Cancel the authorize tst to a candidate node

 * Event and notify:
 ```